SINE/JoinSquad_JS/README.md

 * Functions with out-commented links are probably copied from those sources.
 These functions fall under the license terms defined by the respective owner/publisher of these snippets.

 ####Disclaimer
-All code, scripts (as well as parts of code) are provided as-they-are without any kind of warranties, use them at your own risk.
+All code, scripts (as well as parts of code), media files and all other files in this repository are provided as-they-are without any kind of warranties, use them at your own risk.
 This project is in no way related to the company Offworld Industries or the trademark "SQUAD".